mjanes/fluid-simulation-java/README.md

 -   Allow phase transitions (This will probably depend upon the above, but changes those variables based on temperature.)
 -   Improve handling of gravity, so that pressure is cumulative.
 Not important now as we're generally simulating small areas, but if we want to be able to simulate atmospheres, or plate tectonics, we will need this.
+-   Ability to model surface tension in liquids

 ###References:
 -   http://cowboyprogramming.com/2008/04/01/practical-fluid-mechanics/